 From a technical standpoint, spreadsheets lack any meaningful data access security.
 Either you have access to a spreadsheet or you don’t.
 If you do have access, you can see all data that are in the spreadsheet.

-Point solutions and safety software Usually have highly configurable security protocols for data access, such as:
+Point solutions and safety database software usually have highly configurable security protocols for data access, such as:

-- Roles having total access to all data in a particular system;
+- Roles with complete access to all data in a particular system;

-- Roles having partial access to data in a particular system; and
+- Roles with partial access to data in a particular system; and

-- Roles having no access to data in a particular system.
+- Roles without access to data in a particular system.